In order to add a block editor to your module, add the block editor field to your module form:

 See also Default Configuration.

-file, you can use this icon in your block by using its basename: @twillBlockIcon('my-custom-icon')
+If the resource_path('assets/admin/icons') directory contains a my-custom-icon.svg file, you can use this icon in your block by using its basename: @twillBlockIcon('my-custom-icon').

 Now, to handle the block data you must integrate it with your module.
 Use the Blocks traits in the Model and Repository associated with your module.
 If you generated that module from the CLI and did respond yes to the question asking you about using blocks, this should already be the case for you.

-In your model, use HasBlocks
+In your model, use HasBlocks:

 File: